splunk/public-o11y-docs/admin/authentication/SSO/sso-PingOne.rst

    #.
 If you want to display a name on the SSO login page, enter a value for :guilabel:`Name`.
 This name appears on the SSO login page for custom domains.
    #.
 If you want to display a name on the SSO login page, select :guilabel:`Show on login page`.

-Create a SAML application for the PingOne integration in Observability Cloud
+Create a SAML application for the PingOne integration in Splunk Observability Cloud
 ===============================================================================

-Next, in PingOne connect a SAML application to the PingOne integration instance in Observability Cloud.
+Next, in PingOne connect a SAML application to the PingOne integration instance in Splunk Observability Cloud.
 Follow these
 steps:

 #.
 Navigate to your PingOne console page.
 For example, navigate to ``https://console.pingone.com/?env=envId``